gautham-98/DeepLearningLab/diabetic_retinopathy/README.md

 In the image above we can see how the model has learned to identify hard exudates to classify the image as RDR.

-note: If the class_idx is not specified in config grad-CAM is performed for the predicted class of the image.